 9) Crescent Moon Ranch - Sedona, Arizona

 Thrill seekers, rejoice.
-The towering cliffs surrounding this refreshingly chilly water hole will add an extra dimension to your summertime fun.
+The towering cliffs surrounding this refreshingly chilly U.S. swimming hole will add an extra dimension to your summertime fun.
 Looking for more places to cool off in Colorado?
+Check out even more

 11) D’Lo Water Park - Mendenhall, Mississippi

 Referred to as one of Mississippi’s "best kept secrets," the D’Lo Water Park is a paradise waiting to be discovered.
 Located on the Strong River, the park is extremely wooded and peaceful, making it an excellent place for a relaxing dip on a hot summer day.
 Want more?
 Check out these other